Tenants

 Querying

 Querying is how you extract meaningful answers from your knowledge and memory layers.
-Cortex gives you control over how retrieval works, using a combination of:
+Cortex gives you control over how retrieval works, using a combination of:- Top-K search across documents, passages, or snippets

 - Alpha, recency bias, and contextual expansion: